Edward Donovan: Biography

 For Insects of India Donovan described and figured specimens in his own cabinet, that were originally collected by the late Duchess of Portland, Marmaduke Tunstall, a Governor Holford (many years resident in India), a Mr. Ellis, George Keate, a Mr. Yeats, and a Mr. Bailey.
 He also studied the collections of John Francillon, Dru Drury and Alexander Macleay.
 His patron was Joseph Banks.
 It is the first illustrated publication dealing with the entomology of India.
 The exact publication date, stated on the title page as being 1800, is also unclear as most plates are later; for example, the plate for Cicada indica is dated 1 February 1804.
 Many of the butterflies figured are from the Americas.
 In the works of Johan Christian Fabricius on which the Epitome was based "Indiis" confusingly refers to the West Indies or northern South America.

 He co-published his books with a book-seller instead of the more usual arrangement of working with a publisher.

 Donovan's expensive purchases, his dealings with (according to him) his unscrupulous book seller Rivingtons of St Paul's Churchyard (after many previous years on good terms), and the economic decline in England after the Napoleonic Wars, always made his financial position precarious.
 He had begun selling parts of his collections in 1788 and was forced to close his museum in 1817.
 The main auction of his collection in 1818 took eight days.
 He continued to publish, but his financial position worsened.
 His collection was an important resource for his publications and its dispersal caused problems.
-In 1833 he made an unsuccessful published plea for funds from his supporters to bring a lawsuit against the (according to him) his unscrupulous book seller Rivingtons of St Paul's Churchyard (after many previous years on good terms).
+In 1833 he made an unsuccessful published plea for funds from his supporters to bring a lawsuit against Rivingtons.

+Donovan's grave in the burial register of St Mary's Church, Newington notes that "Elijah Edward Donovan" was buried on 28 February.
+The memorial stone which is now completely lost read: "Sacred to the memory of Jane Donovan who departed this life on the 9th day of Feby 1813, aged 74 years also of Margaret Willoughby Donovan, the beloved Wife of Elijah Edward Donovan Esqr. who died on the 31st day of Octr.
+1822, aged 55 years also of the said Elijah Edward Donovan F.L.S. & F.Z.S. &c. &c. &c. who died on the 1st day of Feby.
+1837 Aged 61 years.
+A man of great genius, and one of the brightest ornaments of natural philosophy, possessing great literary attainments, and an eminent author of natural history.
+He promoted the views of science, the extension of knowledge and the arts, and strictly observed the fulfilment of every duty that society could demand."